Diagnosing Your Sales Prospect's Needs

 Make Your Prospect Comfortable

-Now that you've determined the most significant issue or issues as the prospect understands them, you can probe a bit deeper with some more specific questions.
+Now that you've determined the most significant issues as the prospect understands them, you can probe a bit deeper with some more specific questions.
 You'll start with some questions about the past, which can help you identify a baseline.
-For example, if you're selling productivity tools, you can start by asking about how well your prospect's employees have performed in the past, how well they are performing now, what his expectations are as to their performance, how his customers have reacted to their performance level, and so on.
+For example, if you're selling productivity tools, you can start by asking about how well your prospect's employees have performed in the past, how well they're performing now, what their expectations are as to their performance, as well as how their customers have reacted to their performance level.

-This line of questioning will give you a solid grasp of how the prospect's needs have changed recently (if at all) and where he stands in relation to the goal you uncovered in the last step.
+This line of questioning will give you a solid grasp of how the prospect's needs have changed recently (if at all) and where they stand in relation to the goal you uncovered.